 - Use a Zoom interview background

 Virtual backgrounds are one of the most practical features of Zoom.
 Suppose you’re in a location that is too distracting, messy, or not professional enough.
 In that case, you can choose to use one of the Zoom interview backgrounds in the app.
 Zoom has a wide selection ranging from nature to plain colors, making picking one suitable for a job interview easier.
 Try to stay away from flashy, distracting backgrounds as a rule of thumb.
 Using a tropical jungle as a background might be great for a call with friends, but it doesn’t exude professionalism.
 Stick to simple, neutral-colored backgrounds for your Zoom interview.

-This is, however, one of the Zoom interview tips that require a little more preparation.
+This is, however, one of the Zoom interview tips that requires a little more preparation.
 If you want to use a background, you need to make an account on the Zoom app.
 From there, you will have the option to choose a Zoom interview background and activate it in your profile.
 Do this in advance to avoid unnecessary delays and stress during your interview.

 - Set up the workplace and limit distractions